This post may contain affiliate links. If you click on a link and make a purchase, I may receive a small commission at no extra cost to you.

 Rolls or Biscuits

 Aren’t soft, homemade rolls amazing?
 These rolls are so special that they are reserved for our Thanksgiving or Christmas menu.
 They are the softest, yummiest rolls ever.

 Make your own special holiday rolls with Grandma’s Old Fashioned Rolls:

 If you’re pressed for time, make my Easy 3 Ingredient Biscuits.
 Once you make them, they’ll become a new favorite side.
 This recipe is very Christmas menu worthy because they are the flakiest, most delicious biscuits you’ve had.
 But, they are so incredibly easy to make that you don’t really need a special occasion for them!

 Get the recipe for my Easy 3 Ingredient Biscuits here:

 German Apple Cake Recipe

-I discovered this recipe about a year and a half ago.
-It’s really delicious.
-My German son-in-law loves this cake, as does the rest of our family.
-Since we are having so many traditional American dishes, I decided to make a German Apple cake to our Christmas menu for dessert.
-This is the recipe I use: http://aspoonfulofsugardesigns.com/2013/11/german-apple-cake/
+I have been making this delicious Sunken German Apple Cake for years.
+With sliced apples nestled in a rich vanilla cake, it’s absolutely delicious.
+My German born son-in-law loves this cake as does the rest of our family.
+Since we are having so many traditional American dishes, I decided to make a German Apple Cake to our Christmas menu for dessert.